 We will look at the actions you can take specifically to deal with outstanding debt, together with some advice and tips on managing debt in general and some tips to increase your income.

-Who is Phillips & Cohen Associates Debt Collectors ?
+Who are Phillips & Cohen Associates Debt Collectors ?

 Discussing the Debt with Phillips & Cohen Associates